SLS-BRD: A system-level approach to seeking generalised feedback Nash equilibria: Examples

-The evolution of the game given the actions by each player is displayed in Figure \ref{fig: NChains_Simulation} for the period $t \in (550,600]$, when the policy updates have been interrupted.
+The evolution of the game given is displayed in Figure \ref{fig: NChains_Simulation} for the period $t \in (550,600]$, after policy updates are interrupted.
 The results demonstrate that the policies obtained by the SLS-BRD routine are capable of jointly stabilising the networked system, robustly against the random noise.
-These policies are also shown to satisfy the operational constraints: Each player's actions become (roughly) symmetrical and satisfy $|[u_t]_1 + [u_t]_2| \leq 5$, $t \in \mathbb{N}$, in all scenarios.
+These policies are also shown to satisfy the operational constraints: Each player's actions satisfy $\| u_t^p \|_{\infty} \leq 5$, $t \in \mathbb{N}$, in all scenarios.
 The enforcement of this strategy highlights the conservativeness resulting from the robust operational constraints.
 Finally, note that the state- and control-trajectories from operating the system through these policies are similar for all $\beta$ configurations; however, the policies with $\beta = (2,8,2)$ and $\beta = (0.4,1.6,0.4)$ achieve a slightly better noise rejection at the expense of more aggressive control actions.
 In this experiment, the choice $\beta = (10, 40, 10)$ seems to be preferable as it converges faster while still achieving satisfactory performance.